olivierfriard/boris_app_docs/index.rst

-6) Sending observation to BORIS desktop
+8) Sending observation to BORIS desktop

+You can send an observation back to BORIS desktop

 * Start the project Server on BORIS desktop (**File > Porject server**)